 An expedited State Fair Hearing may be requested verbally by calling Superior or by completing the State Fair Hearing Form, and attaching the adverse determination letter or the appeal resolution letter, and sending to Superior.
-Verbally-expedited State Fair Hearing requests must be confirmed in writing and signed by the member or the member's authorized representative.

 Contact Information

 Adverse determination letters are sent to members and providers which include the clinical basis for the denial and a full explanation of the member appeal rights.
 To request an appeal, State Fair Hearing, the member, member's authorized representative or provider may call, fax or write Superior at: